 State of the climate 2020

-In NSW, the NSW Government leads the NSW and ACT Regional Climate Modelling (NARCliM) project, which provides climate projections to support local decision makers.
+In NSW, the NSW Government leads the NSW and Australian Regional Climate Modelling (NARCliM) project, which provides climate projections to support local decision makers.